 The external provider will be responsible for the administrative processes associated with the employment of a student wellbeing support officer (chaplain or youth worker), such as:

-- Recruitment and selection of student wellbeing support officers in consultation with the school principal.
+- Perform recruitment and selection of a student wellbeing support officer in consultation with the school principal.
 The school principal must give their endorsement before a student wellbeing support officer is engaged for the school.

 - Certify that the student wellbeing support officer is not a prohibited person under any child protection laws and will agree to undergo any screening as required under these laws and/or by policies of the department.